This section explains vcr

 /insert_cassette()

 call.
-In this case a real HTTP request is allowed, and the request/response is recorded to the cassette. - Unhandled This is a group of cases, all of which cause an error to be thrown with a message trying to help the user figure out how to fix the problem.
+In this case a real HTTP request is allowed, and the request/response is recorded to the cassette. - Unhandled If none of the above are triggered, you’ll get a hopefully helpful error message.

 Serializers